qitianwu/NodeFormer/Readme.md

 - [2023.04.27] Upload the script for figure plotting `plot_main.ipynb` which contains the exact scores used for our figures in the paper.

 - [2023.07.03] I gave a talk on LOG seminar about scalable graph Transformers.
 See the online video [here](https://www.bilibili.com/video/BV1dP411C7Ti/?share_source=copy_web&vd_source=28f0a1823e05d5df3685cb9737bba371).

+- [2023.09.30] A follow-up work SGFormer (with simplified one-layer attentional architecture) will appear on NeurIPS2023.
+The open source [implementation](https://github.com/qitianwu/SGFormer) is ready.

 This work takes an initial step for exploring Transformer-style graph encoder networks for large node classification graphs, dubbed as ***NodeFormer***, as an